Explanation of Benefits (EOB)

 Understanding Your Explanation of Benefits (EOB)

 EOBs are mailed to participants but can also be retrieved electronically.
-Instructions on how to retrieve your EOB.
+Instructions on how to retrieve your EOB (PDF).

-Once you have your EOB, please click on this link, to retreive the CIGNA Guide to Understanding Your EOB and/or continue with the instruction below.
+Once you have your EOB, you may read Cigna's Guide to Understanding Your EOB (PDF) and/or continue with the instruction below.

 What Is the EOB?